-Money laundering and terrorist financing and proliferation risk is the impact and the likelihood that the Bank may be involved in money laundering or terrorist and proliferation financing in connection with the Bank's financial services, customer base, customer operations geography, as well as product and service delivery channels.
+Money laundering and terrorist financing and proliferation risk is the impact and the likelihood that the Bank may be involved in money laundering or terrorist and proliferation financing in connection with the Bank's financial services and products, customer base, customer operations geography, as well as product and service delivery channels.
 Sanctions risk is the impact and likelihood that the Bank may be used to violate or circumvent sanctions.

 The Bank's development strategy, money laundering and terrorism and proliferation financing risk prevention and sanction risk management policy and related requirements and implementation of follow-up at the Bank are run by Money Laundering and Terrorism Financing Prevention Department, in collaboration with other Bank departments.
-The Bank's Money Laundering and Terrorism Financing Prevention Department also monitors changes in the applicable laws and regulations and the best practice in this policy area and, if necessary, make changes to the Bank's internal regulations.
+The Bank's Money Laundering and Terrorism Financing Prevention Department follows changes in the laws and regulations in the force in the Republic of Latvia and best practices in the field of operation of this policy, and, if necessary, on the basis thereof or on its own initiative, proposes the necessary or appropriate measures to ensure the compliance and effectiveness of internal control measures, including by proposing and developing changes to this policy and other internal regulations of the Bank documents and processes.

-Money laundering and terrorist and proliferation financing risk and sanction risk management at the Bank is implemented in three levels of protection, thereby ensuring that the management involves all the Bank departments and employees for whom such an obligation, directly or indirectly arising from the Bank's internal regulations rules.
+Money laundering and terrorist and proliferation financing risk and sanction risk management at the Bank is implemented in three levels of protection, thereby ensuring that the management involves all the Bank departments and employees for whom such an obligation, directly or indirectly arising from the requirements of the Bank's internal regulations.